SCHEDULING CAREER COUNSELING APPOINTMENTS

-Your career counselor can help to strengthen your professional documents, such as your cover letter and resume.
+Your career counselor can help to strengthen your professional documents, such as your cover letter, LinkedIn profile, networking outreach messages, and job offer negotiation documents.
 Please review the guides and bring a hard copy to the appointment if you have one prepared.
 No worries if you do not have any documents developed already, your career counselor can still discuss the process of developing effective documents.
 A follow-up an appointment to review the final product may be necessary.
-Other professional correspondence review assistance includes LinkedIn assistance, networking outreach messages, and job offers negotiation documents.

 Professional Headshot - 10 Min